Accelerated BA/BS + MS in Science, Technology & Society

 A Diversity of Perspectives

 The STS program at Drexel takes on some of our most important questions in contemporary science, technology and medicine with a multidisciplinary toolkit.
-Faculty in anthropology, criminal justice, history, information sciences, philosophy, political science, public health, public policy and sociology contribute to a curriculum that features a broad set of perspectives, all grounded in a foundation of critical thinking, strong research methods and clear writing and presentation skills.
+Faculty in criminal justice, history, information sciences, philosophy, political science, public health, public policy and sociology contribute to a curriculum that features a broad set of perspectives, all grounded in a foundation of critical thinking, strong research methods and clear writing and presentation skills.
 Students in the Accelerated BA/BS + MS in Science, Technology and Society have the opportunity to craft their own original research project with guidance from some of the most interesting and dynamic faculty scholars in their fields.
 The STS Lab course is a unique feature of the curriculum--it prepares students to work as a team to address meaning ful science and technology related topics.
 Working with a faculty adviser, graduate students develop an individualized plan of study that allows them to pursue their interests in depth.

 The STS program emphasizes three interrelated areas of research: environment and sustainability, health and medicine, and information, identities and networks.